fbpx

 Ice Dams

-Snow accumulates on your roof, and without sufficient insulation or ventilation in your attic, it melts from the heat inside your house.
+Snow can accumulate on your roof.
+But without sufficient insulation or ventilation in your attic, it melts from the heat inside your house.
 The frigid outdoor temperatures swiftly transform the melted water into ice once it reaches the gutters, resulting in an obstruction commonly referred to as an “ice dam.”
+Gravity then forces the ice dam downward, freezing your gutters until they detach from your home.

 This phenomenon, known as rising damp, leaves behind telltale mineral deposits and distinctive “tide marks” at the base of your walls over time.
+Most buildings have a barrier against rising damp, called a damp proof course (DPC).
+However, even this protection can wear away over time.

 Penetrating Damp